web-auth/doc/migration/from-v2.x-to-v3.0.md

 #### General modifications

 * You don't have to inject the CBOR\Decoder service anymore
-* You must inject the Metadata Stement Repository to use Metadata Statemenet types other than `none`.
+* You must inject the Metadata Statement Repository to use Metadata Statement types other than `none`.

 #### Removed methods, functions or properties